mongodb/mongo/src/mongo/db/catalog/README.md

 [wtRcToStatus](https://github.com/mongodb/mongo/blob/c799851554dc01493d35b43701416e9c78b3665c/src/mongo/db/storage/wiredtiger/wiredtiger_util.cpp#L178-L183)
 where we throw the exception in WiredTiger.
 See [TemporarilyUnavailableException](https://github.com/mongodb/mongo/blob/c799851554dc01493d35b43701416e9c78b3665c/src/mongo/db/concurrency/temporarily_unavailable_exception.h#L39-L45).

+## TransactionTooLargeForCacheException

+A TransactionTooLargeForCacheException may be thrown inside the server to indicate that an operation was rolled-back and is unlikely to ever complete because the storage engine cache is insufficient, even in the absence of concurrent operations.
+This is determined by a simple heuristic wherein, after a rollback, a threshold on the proportion of total dirty cache bytes the running transaction can represent and still be considered fullfillable is checked.
+The threshold can be tuned with the `transactionTooLargeForCacheThreshold` parameter.
+Setting this threshold to its maximum value (1.0) causes the check to be skipped and TransactionTooLargeForCacheException to be disabled.

+On replica sets, if an operation succeeds on a primary, it should also succeed on a secondary.
+It would be possible to convert to both TemporarilyUnavailableException and WriteConflictException, as if TransactionTooLargeForCacheException was disabled.
+But on secondaries the only difference between the two is the rate at which the operation is retried.
+Hence, TransactionTooLargeForCacheException is always converted to a WriteConflictException, which retries faster, to avoid stalling replication longer than necessary.

+Prior to 6.3, or when TransactionTooLargeForCacheException is disabled, multi-document transactions always return a WriteConflictException, which may result in drivers retrying  an operation indefinitely.
+For non-multi-document operations, there is a limited number of retries on TemporarilyUnavailableException, but it might still be beneficial to not retry operations which are unlikely to complete and are disruptive for concurrent operations.

 ## Collection and Index Writes

 Collection write operations (inserts, updates, and deletes) perform storage engine writes to both